Calastrophe/ctrl-flow/README.md

-# ctrl-flow

-### This library is a work-in-progress, things may not be finished and are **subject to change**.
+## What is ctrl-flow?

-This is a library for easily implementing control flow graphs in Rust.
+ctrl-flow is a library which makes easy to implement control flow graphs.

-This is more targetted towards custom architectures with emulators, virtual machines, or some type of interpreter.
+It is more targetted toward creators of virtual machines, interpreters, or emulators.

-The aim of this library is to avoid needless dependecies and just deliver the user of this library what is needed.
+This is just a bare-bones framework to construct a control flow graph, then it is up to the user to export it to another format.
+There will be some provided formats, but hidden behind feature flags in future releases.

 **Pull requests are welcome for optimizing or improving the library**.

+## How do I use it?

+Firstly, there are only two types which can act on the control flow graph. `Instruction` and `Jump`.

+You must convert your instruction which you are executing at run-time into a `BlockType` depending on how the instruction effects control flow. `Instruction` contains a name and optionally an operand.
+A `Jump` contains a name, success address, `JumpType`, and failure address.
+The failure address is only required in the case of a conditional `JumpType`.

+Your `JumpType` in a `Jump` can be one of three: `UnconditionalJump`, `ConditionalTaken`, and `ConditionalNotTaken`.

+After you've constructed the `BlockType`, you can then use the execute command with the current program counter to take an effect on the graph.

+To export the ControlFlowGraph, you can use the provided iterators to export into your own format.
+In future releases, these will be provided, but opt-in.

-### Implementation information
+### Non-goals

-Currently, there are two types which your instruction set needs to be formatted into - Instruction or Jump.

-An instruction is just the name of the instruction followed by the potential operand.

-A jump contains similarly the name and the operand (success address), followed by the jump type, then the failure address.

-A jump type is one of three: UnconditionalJump, ConditionalTaken, ConditionalNotTaken

-These things are needed for cfg-rs to accurately transcribe your control flow without needing to know the details of your architecture.
+Implementing and maintaining five thousand different formats to output

+Switch statements? *maybe...*